Pioreactor/docs.pioreactor/developer-guide/07-Plugins/02-adding-jobs-and-automations-to-ui.md

 ![](/img/developer-guide/07-plugins/02-adding-plugins-to-ui/dropdown_automations.png)

-This list is sourced from yaml files located on the leader's Raspberry Pi, in either of two directories:
+This list is sourced from YAML files located on the Pioreactor that should run the automation, in either of two directories:

  - `~/.pioreactor/ui/automations`, is the source of the "default" automations
- - `~/.pioreactor/plugins/ui/automations`, is a directory to put custom yaml files for plugins.
+ - `~/.pioreactor/plugins/ui/automations`, is a directory to put custom YAML files for plugins.

-Placing your yaml file in either folder above will populate the dropdown list in the UI with your new automation.
+Placing your YAML file in either folder above will populate the dropdown list in the UI with your new automation.
 Here's an example `example.yaml` file:

 ```yaml
 ---